cognifog-eu/iot-edge-gw/README.md

   - **iPerf3 server**:
     - `iperf3 -s`: It configures the iPerf3 instance as a server
   - **iPerf3 client**:
-    - `iperf3 -c <server-pod-IP>`: It configures the iPerf3 instance as a client and starts the communication with the server
+    - `iperf3 -c <server-pod-IP>`: It configures the iPerf3 instance as a client and starts the communication with the corresponding IP address of the server; i.e., `<server-pod-IP>`

 (Further informartion on the iPerf3 commands can be found in https://iperf.fr/iperf-doc.php)